manansharora/sen-tweet-ments/README.md

 Analyze tweets and measure the sentiments of a user's tweets

 ## Prerequisites
 + An approved Twitter developer account, and have activated the new developer portal experience.
 Access is available with active keys and tokens for a developer App that is attached to a Project created in the developer portal.
+[Follow this](https://developer.twitter.com/en/apply-for-access "Apply for access") to set up a developer account.
 + Python 3.6+

 ## Installation